There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

-Bastions Park is located in the heart of Geneva just under the walls of Old Town.
+Bastions Park is located in the heart of the city just under the walls of Old Town.

 It is especially popular amongst the students because of the proximity of the University of Geneva.

-Together with the University of Geneva and the Library of Geneva, the Bastions Park creates interesting architectural and ambiental complex.
+Together with the University and the Library, Bastions Park creates an interesting architectural and ambiental complex.

 There are many restaurants nearby as well as a playground for children.